vinceimbat/vinceimbat/content/thoughts/people who inspire me.md

 The works of these people influence how I perform the [[Five areas of my life work]].

-I can’t necessarily call each of these people a [[Mentor]] since I haven't established that relationship with them yet.
+I can’t necessarily call each of these people a [[thoughts/mentor]] since I haven't established that relationship with them yet.
 Also, [[thoughts/my ideal mentors and peers]] would rule out most of them since they're not necessarily working in the same field that I do ([[My field is practical philosophy]] or [[A life in letters]]?), which might actually be beneficial because [[Do I really need a field?]]

 - [[thoughts/study inspirations]]
 - [[People who inspire my living]]